 Other methods to maintain system integrity and network security for your business include the following, all of which should be outlined to employees on a regular basis, either by you or your IT service provider:

-- Hover over ANY link and review footers and web addresses before clicking on ANYTHING in an unfamiliar email
+- Hover over ANY links and review footers and web addresses before clicking on ANYTHING in an unfamiliar email.

-- Never open ANY attachment from ANY sender you don’t recognize
+- Never open ANY attachments from ANY sender you don’t recognize.

 Early detection and timely reporting of suspicious computer behavior is critical to successfully eradicate system threats.
 And understanding the role that employees (both happy ones and potentially disgruntled ones) play in IT security is equally important.